phoenix-rtos/phoenix-rtos-doc/coding/index.md

 ### PS-CODE-012
 Functions should be separated with two newline characters.

 ## Function names
 ### PS-CODE-013
 Function names shall be created according to the following schema `[_]<subsystem>_<functionality>` where:
 - `<subsystem>`is the name of subsystem or file to which function belongs
 - `<functionality>` is the brief sentence explaining the implemented functionality.

 ### PS-CODE-014
+The subsystem name should be a one word.

+### PS-CODE-015
+The subsystem name shall not contain the underscore characters

+### PS-CODE-016
-The subsystem name shall be a one word without the underline characters.
-The functionality could be expressed using many words but without the underlines.
-In such case camelCase should be used.
+The subsystem name shall be written in camelCase if more the one word is used.

 ### Example:
 The function for kernel space memory allocation could be named `vm_kmalloc()`.
 The function for creating a newthread could be named `proc_threadCreate()`.

 ### Note:
-The underline character at the start of the function name means that function is not synchronized and its usage by two parallel threads demands the external synchronization.
-Good example of such function is the internal function for adding the node to the red-black tree or the internal function for adding the item to the list.
+The underscore character at the start of the function name means that function is not sAn underscore character at the start of the function name indicates that the function is not synchronized, and its usage by two parallel threads requires external synchronization.
+A good example of such function is the internal function for adding the node to the red-black tree or the internal function for adding the item to the list.

-### PS-CODE-015
+### PS-CODE-017
 Functions used internally in C file shall be declared as static.

-### PS-CODE-016
+### PS-CODE-018
 Functions used only inside the selected subsystem shall be named with the name of the module instead of the name of subsystem.

-### PS-CODE-017
+### PS-CODE-019
 Functions exported outside the subsystem shall be named with subsystem name only.

-### PS-CODE-018
+### PS-CODE-020
 All external (i.e. non-static) symbols (including functions) of a library shall be prefixed with a library name.

 ### Example
-Lets say we have library `libfoo` and it's function called `init`.
+Let's say we have library `libfoo` and it's function called `init`.
 This function must be prefixed with either `foo` or `libfoo` - prefix has to be unique and be consistent within the library:

 ```c